 Animal and Plant Health Inspection Service and Equine Health

-The bill would provide $931 million for the Animal and Plant Health Inspection Service (APHIS).
+The bill would provide $871 million for the Animal and Plant Health Inspection Service (APHIS).
 APHIS is the USDA agency responsible for protecting and promoting U.S. agricultural health, including responding to contagious equine disease outbreaks.
-Funding for Equine, Cervid, and Small Rumiant health would be set at $21 million, this is a $1.5 million increase over FY 2015.
+Funding for Equine, Cervid, and Small Rumiant health would be set at $19.5 million, this is the same amount that was appropriated in FY 2015.

 Horse Protection Act

 The bill provides $697,000 for enforcement of the Horse Protection Act.
-This is the same amount that was appropriated for FY 2016.
+This is the same amount that was appropriated in FY 2015.

 The bill must now be approved by the full House.